 "I do not paint from reference photos, all my work comes from my heart and soul, and the past 25 years of studying the fish I catch in person."

 As a completely self taught artist, David's work is constantly evolving and ever changing.
 "I taught myself how to paint in both oils and watercolors, by making mistakes and learning what works and what doesn't work.
 No one taught me techniques or a certain style, which means my style and techniques are all my own.
 You can't teach passion, either you have that innate desire to create something from nothing, or you don't.
 It stirs deep inside your soul, screaming to be released."

 David wasn't born with a paintbrush in his hands.
 He has only been painting since May 2015, when he discovered his love of traditional media.
 In three short years his work has gone from flat soulless paintings, to vibrant, beautiful, full of life paintings that seem to jump off the canvas at you.
 Before he realized his true talent, he was an art director for a successful advertising agency for 14 years, in which his main account was the biggest sports team in the world.

 In 2017, he left the advertising world behind and decided to pursue painting full time.
 In 2018, he attended various juried fine art fairs, The Westport CT Fine Art Fair, the Niantic CT Art Fair, the Mystic CT Art Fair, and the Scituate RI Art Fair.
 In August 2018, David, his wife, Timea, and their dog, Lily moved to Falmouth, Massachusetts.
-The Cape offers endless opportunities and inspiration for David, and he looks forward to pursuing his passion for years to come on Cape Cod.
+The Cape offers endless inspiration for David, and he looks forward to pursuing his passion for years to come on Cape Cod.